 Bottled water is something we can generally avoid as a traveler, though I do appreciate it’s not always possible.
 But it’s almost always possible in the home or office setting.

 For every bottle you buy of water, the equivalent of one quarter of it is full of oil.
-That means that every 1 liter bottle has the equivalent of over eight ounces of oil associated with it.
+That means that every one litre bottle has the equivalent of over eight ounces of oil associated with it.
 And five times that amount of water is used to create that bottle of water.

 Would you buy that bottled water knowing how much oil and water went into the production of it?

 The statistics aren’t pretty either.
-In 2007, 110 liters of bottled water per person per year was bought in the US alone, a country with safe drinking water.
+In 2007, 110 litres of bottled water per person per year was bought in the US alone, a country with safe drinking water.